hummingbot/hummingbot/documentation/docs/developers/tutorial/index.md

 * Have a working strategy
 * Be able to build new custom strategies from scratch

-## 1. Hello World Strategy
+## What is a strategy?

+An algorithmic trading strategy, or "bot", is an automated process that creates/cancels orders, executes trades, and manages positions on crypto exchanges.
+Like a computer program, a strategy enables traders to respond automatically and continually to market conditions.

-We will start out with a simple strategy that can perform `status` command and displays the user’s token balance in a given market.
-This part should expose you to different parts of the Hummingbot codebase, help you understand some core classes that are frequently referred to when building strategies, and provide a starting point for developing custom strategies.
+We will start by building simple strategies that build upon one another.
+This should expose you to different parts of the Hummingbot codebase, help you understand some core classes that are frequently referred to when building strategies, and provide a starting point for developing custom strategies.

-#### Directory Breakdown
-Take a look at the directory for hello world strategy:
+## Strategy folder

+Each strategy is contained in its own folder, with the strategy name as the folder name:

 * **\_\_init__.py**
 This file allows one to expose certain variables to all modules inside the package by placing the strategy object under `__all__`  field.